 (b) Under the influence of alcohol.

-(c) Has used any narcotic or controlled dangerous substance or other drug that is in excess of therapeutic amounts or without valid medical indication.
+(c) Under the influence of any narcotic or controlled dangerous substance or other drug that is in excess of therapeutic amounts or without valid medical indication.

 (8) Has violated any provision of this Chapter.

-B. When the board is authorized to discipline an individual, the board may impose, separately or in combination, any of the following disciplinary actions:
+C. When the board is authorized to discipline an individual, the board may impose, separately or in combination, any of the following disciplinary actions:

-(1) Refuse to issue or renew a license.
+(1) Refuse to issue or renew a license or registration.

-(2) Issue a public or private letter of reprimand or concern.
+(2) Issue a public letter of reprimand or concern.

-(3) Require restitution of costs and expenses, not to include attorney's fees, in connection with the enforcement of this Chapter.
+(3) Require restitution of costs and expenses, not to include attorney fees, in connection with the enforcement of this Chapter.